 If you don't want new apps to skip the home screen, go to Settings –> Home Screen and change the Newly Downloaded Apps preference from "App Library Only" to "Add to Home Screen."
 Changing this setting will not affect your hidden home screen pages if you have any.

 If this didn't work in locating your missing app, there might be bigger issues to deal with.
 The app may be restricted, no longer available, or you might have the wrong app installed.
-Visit our general missing apps guide to walk through those possibilities.
+In some cases, you may have inadvertently changed a preference in Settings, such as with Magnifier, which disappears from the home screen and App Library in iOS 14 and later whenever it's disabled in the Accessibility settings.
+Visit our general missing apps guide to walk through some of these possibilities.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.